GuilleAngulo/coffee-shop-app/README.md

 ```
 coffee-shop o / coffee-shop order.
 ```
-- Through an interactive set of options, it creates a new order showed in console and also creates a text file in './orders/' with a timestamp in its filename.
+- Through an interactive set of options, it creates a new order showed in console and also creates a text file at './orders/' folder with a timestamp in its filename.

 ## Modules used